jcornuz/xfce4-genmon-gcalcli/README.md

 It is minimally configurable: how many months do you want to show, how many days of appointments and the color of the current date \o/

+### How to go about it:

+- Make sure gcalcli works as expected
+- Download xfce4-genmon-gcalcli.sh make it executable (chmod 755)
+- If you want, edit xfce4-genmon-gcalcli.sh for the options you want
+- Point xfce4-genmon to xfce4-genmon-gcalcli.sh

+Here is what it should look like:

 ![screenshot](./xfce4-genmon-gcalcli.png)